 - Add 2 teaspoons to 2 cups of water.
 Put the water in a pot, bring to the boil and then reduce the heat to a simmer.

-- Use only for short-term treatment (10-14 days) take a break for a couple of weeks and repeat if desired, or as directed by a Herbalist or Health Practitioner.
+NOTE: You should use this for short-term treatment only (10-14 days).
+Take a break for a couple of weeks and repeat if desired or take it as directed by your Herbalist or Health Practitioner.
 Do not exceed the daily recommended dose.

 - Size: 200g.